H3licopter/beanstalk/DEV_NOTES.md

   - blockquotes ~
   - Checkboxes / Radio buttons (will be empty scene for checkbox)

-- refactor markdown parser to parse all custom markdown in the same loop (look through the content once and replace all markdown with the correct HTML in one pass).
-Maybe a collection of parsing states that can contain each markdown type.

 - Add most common HTML elements to the base language:
   - audio, video
   - lists